Somatic Symptom Disorder

 It is sometimes difficult for doctors to determine that a person has no physical disorder.

-It is not usually appropriate to diagnose a person with a mental disorder simply because doctors cannot find a physical cause for the symptoms.
+It is not usually appropriate to diagnose a person with a mental health disorder simply because doctors cannot find a physical cause for the symptoms.
 Test results could have been wrong, or the wrong tests could have been used.

 Many people may have a physical disorder that contributes to their symptoms, but they react so excessively or inappropriately to it that they are considered to have a mental health disorder.